singds/my-symbiflow-examples/riscv/README.md

+See prerequisites section before doing all kind of stuff.

 This project is created for the [Arty 35T](https://www.xilinx.com/products/boards-and-kits/arty.html) board although could be adapted for other boards.

 Run `make` to build the fpga bitstream.